instantiator/listsky/README.md

 When a pull request is merged to `main`, the contents of the `Data` directory are used to update each list on BlueSky.

+The application also publishes the contents of all lists through GitHub Pages.

 ## How to add people to these lists

 There are 2 ways to submit an update to the lists: